 The entrance to St. Mary Elementary School in Janesville, Wisconsin has two identical archways with contrasting inscriptions.
 One entrance says, "For God."
 The other says, "For Country."
-That is where Mitt Romney's vice presidential running mate, U.S. Rep. Paul Ryan, first merged his studies of government and religion as a young student.

 The Center for Media and Democracy has signed onto a letter with the American Civil Liberties Union (ACLU) and 26 other civil and human rights groups urging Federal Bureau of Investigations (FBI) director Robert Mueller to reform intelligence tools that express an anti-Muslim bias.

 The letter addresses FBI intelligence guidelines for law enforcement that purport to identify when a religious convert becomes a "Homegrown Islamic Extremist," but the list of "indicators" are behaviors protected by the First Amendment.
 The FBI has publicly declared that "strong religious beliefs should never be confused with violent extremism," but these guidelines contradict that message.